 - Maximum surface area – 16.4 times greater than competitors

-- “RF Ionizer Effect” produced by an electromagnetic pulse to excite particles inducing a charge and reducing particles in the air.
+- Pulse Ionization – “RF Ionizer Effect” produced by an electromagnetic pulse to charge particles and reduce particles in the air.

 Positive Temperature Coefficient (PTC)

 pureHeat zone heaters incorporate a unique conducting element where the resistivity of the element increases exponentially with increasing temperature.
 It produces high power when it is cold, and rapidly heats up to a constant temperature.
 Above this temperature, the PTC element acts as an electrical isolator and the heater can never overheat.
-The maximum temperature is 122°C or 250°F. This makes our zone heaters using PTC heating elements ultra-safe because they are incapable of overheating.
-Because the maximum temperature is limited, these heating elements cannot start a fire.
+This makes our zone heaters ultra-safe.
+And, because the maximum temperature is limited, these heating elements cannot start a fire.

-The second key benefit afforded by PTC technology is efficiency.
-The pureHeat PTC heating element draws full rated power upon startup to quickly heat the element and reduces power consumption as the setpoint temperature is reached.
-The heater only works as hard as it has to in order to maintain temperature, saving energy and achieving more consistent temperature from floor to ceiling.
+Another difference between pureHeat and traditional heaters is that power levels change automatically in response to ambient or environmental demands. pureHeat’s PTC heating element draws full rated power upon startup to quickly heat the element and then reduces power consumption as the setpoint temperature is reached.
+The heater only works as hard as it has to in order to maintain temperature, saving energy and achieving a consistent temperature from floor to ceiling.